School Essentials Series

 Literacy Essentials bridges the gap between contemporary research and classroom practice to help teachers engage in evidence-based reading and writing instruction that supports ALL children in achieving literacy success.
 In this series you will learn about: the simple view of reading, cognitive processes involved in reading and writing: oral language development, phonemic awareness, phonics, decodable readers, spelling, syntax. and how to support ideation through careful scaffolding and planning.

 The contemporary understanding of how we learn to read is fascinating as much as it is insightful.
 Informed by the latest, robust research from the domains of cognitive science, linguistics and neuroscience, Effective Reading Instruction for All looks at how we can critically evaluate classroom practice and implement evidence-based, systematic and explicit reading instruction for all students in our classrooms

 Why is phonics important and how can you teach it effectively?
 This course helps you develop some core understanding of linguistics behind systematic synthetic phonics instruction.
 You will learn the difference between a phoneme, a grapheme, a diagraph and a blend and how to analyse sound-spelling correspondences.
 We will explore key concepts for teaching phonics, how to plan for systematic phonics instruction and what strategies can be used to support phonics in the classroom.

-Using Decodable Texts in the classroom, helps you understand the important role that decodable texts play in teaching students to read.
+Teaching Phonics Using Decodable Texts, helps you understand the important role that decodable texts play in teaching students to read.
 We explore how decodable texts fit into the simple view of reading and reduce cognitive load in beginning readers as they develop reading skills.
 You will understand how to choose appropriate decodable readers for your students, how to differentiate with decodable texts and use decodable texts as a part of your broader literacy programs.